Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Marquette vs. Notre Dame BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest features the Marquette Golden Eagles (7-2) and the Notre Dame Fighting Irish (4-4) matching up at Fiserv Forum in what should be a lopsided matchup, with a projected 79-60 win for heavily favored Marquette according to our computer prediction.
-Game time is at 9:00 PM ET on December 9.
+Saturday's contest features the Marquette Golden Eagles (7-2) and the Notre Dame Fighting Irish (4-4) matching up at Fiserv Forum in what is expected to be a one-sided matchup, with a projected 79-60 victory for heavily favored Marquette according to our computer prediction.
+Tipoff is at 9:00 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!